Prince of Asturias Cup: FECF Prince of Asturias Cup (1913)

 The competition was originally created in 1913 by the Federación Española de Clubs de Football (FECF), a forerunner of the RFEF, in honour of the donator of the trophy, don Alfonso, Prince of Asturias, the first-born son of King Alfonso XIII and Prince of Asturias.
 This took place when Juan Padrós Rubio (the 2nd official President of Real Madrid) held the FECF presidency.
 Coincidence or not, just as Juan Padrós Rubio was the driving force behind the Prince of Asturias Cup, his brother, Carlos Padrós Rubio, was the driving force behind the Copa del Rey.

 The squads were selected by the clubs of each region, rather than by regional federations like in the next RFEF tournaments.
 The teams registered were the Center team (made up of players from Madrid FC, Gimnástica de Madrid and Español), the North team (made up solely by Racing de Irún) and the Military Academies (made up of the Infantry Academy), the latter withdrawing before the start of the tournament.

 The tournament was held in Madrid during the anniversary of the Prince of Asturias on 11 and 12 May 1913.
 The first leg was won by the North team 2–1.
 The North won the second leg too, but in a controversial way.
 With only ten minutes played, it started hailing hard, so the match was temporarily stopped, and when the referee ordered to resume it, the Center players did not return to the pitch, so the North team scored an empty net goal and the match ended.

 Subsequently, the FECF Assembly agreed to repeat the second leg, ordering the two teams to fix a date and place.
 At the end of June there was still no date fixed.
 At the beginning of July it was reported that the match would take place at the end of that same month in Irun.
 Besides the Center team would travel accompanied by Ricardo Ruiz Ferry, the then president of the FECF.
-In fact Ruiz Ferry went to Guipuzkoa in August, but only to meet in San Sebastian with representatives of the Real Union Española de Clubs de Football (RUECF), a split from the FECF, and negotiate with them the merge of the two federations.
+In fact Ruiz Ferry went to Guipuzkoa in August, but only to meet in San Sebastián with representatives of the Real Union Española de Clubs de Football (RUECF), a split from the FECF, and negotiate with them the merge of the two federations.
 The presidents of these two entities, Ruiz Ferry and Julián Olave, eventually reached an agreement in September, which culminated in the creation of the Royal Spanish Football Federation (RFEF).